Silver Lake Association, Inc. By-Laws

-No Officer or Member as such, shall receive any salary for his/her duties as an Officer or Director.
+No SLA Officer or Member as such, shall receive any salary for his/her duties as an SLA Officer, Director, or Member.

 Section 8.
 Vacancies of Officers

-Upon receiving a letter of resignation from an Officer of the SLA, the Board by affirmative vote of the majority thereof, expressed at a duly called meeting or special meeting of the Board may fill such vacancy for the unexpired term.
+Upon receiving a letter of resignation from a SLA Officer, the Board by affirmative vote of the majority thereof, expressed at a duly called Meeting of the Board may fill such vacancy for the unexpired term.

 Section 9.
 Contracts

-All legal documents, contracts, and agreements obligating the SLA, shall be signed by 2 current Officers of the SLA.
+All legal documents, contracts, and agreements obligating the SLA, shall be signed by two (2) current SLA Officers.

 Article 5 – Finances

-The funds of the SLA shall be deposited in its name with such bank or banks, trust company or trust companies as the Board may from time to time designate.
+The SLA funds shall be deposited in its name with such bank or banks, trust company or trust companies as the Board may from time to time designate.
 All checks, notes, drafts, and other negotiable instruments of the SLA shall be signed by the President or Treasurer or others in their stead as the Board shall designate.
-No Officer, member, or agent, of SLA, either signally or together, shall have the power to make any check, note, draft, or other negotiable instrument in the Name of the SLA or to bind the SLA thereby unless authorized by the Board.
-An internal Audit will be completed each year by the Budget and Finance Committee prior to the Annual Meeting of the SLA.
-A detailed Yearly Report will be communicated to the Membership at the Annual meeting.
-The Executive Committee shall be allowed to spend a total of Three-hundred dollars ($300.00) between the months of October through April meeting without Board approval.
+No Officer, member, or agent, of SLA, either singly or together, shall have the power to make any check, note, draft, or other negotiable instrument in the Name of the SLA or to bind the SLA thereby unless authorized by the Board.
+An internal Audit will be completed each year by the Budget and Finance Committee prior to the Annual SLA Meeting.
+A detailed Yearly Report will be communicated to the Membership at the Annual Meeting.
+To effectively address potential offseason expenses and needs, the Executive Committee may spend up to three-hundred unbudgeted dollars ($300) between the October and April meetings without Board approval.

 Article 6 – Membership

-There shall be two categories of membership: active, business.
-Only Active members shall have voting rights at the Annual Meeting.
-Business members are not eligible to vote.
+There shall be three membership categories: Active, Business, and Supporting.
+Only Active members shall have voting rights at an Annual Meeting.

-Active – an individual adult owner or occupant of real property within the Silver Lake Watershed.
-If a person shall cease to be an occupant and/or property owner in the Silver Lake watershed, then that person would not be considered an active member.
-Multiple persons or families owning one property, still only allows for only one vote at the Annual Meeting.
+Active – A paid-in-full individual adult owner of real property within the Silver Lake watershed.
+If a person ceases to be a property owner in the Silver Lake watershed, then that person is not an active member.
+If multiple persons own a single property, they are only allowed a single vote at the Annual Meeting.
 It is a property owning group’s responsibility to determine who among their group casts their single vote.

-Business – Persons or Organizations having Business operation within the Silver Lake Watershed.
+Business – Paid-in-full persons or organizations having business operations within the Silver Lake watershed.